-Clean the dust-protection bellows, outer tubes, and fork tubes thoroughly, and oil them thoroughly with Universal oil spray (Motorex Joker 440) or engine oil.
-Then, push the dust-protection bellows into the outer tubes by hand.
+Thoroughly clean the dust boots, slide rings, outer tubes and fork tubes and oil generously with Universal oil spray (Motorex Joker 440) or engine oil.
+Press the dust boots into the outer tubes by hand.
+Position the fork protectors, mount the screws and torque to 10 Nm.